 Townshend’s ambitions continued to grow as the Who were creating a larger global presence for themselves with the American breakthrough of "I Can See for Miles" and the band’s electrifying performance at the Monterey International Pop Festival.
 The rock opera Tommy followed on May 23, 1969.

 By then, full-length studio projects were becoming more important than the single in rock 'n' roll, thanks to parallel successes from bands like the Beatles, and the Beach Boys.
-Townshend wanted to do something to fully capitalize on the album as a continuous art form – even more so than Sell Out.
+Townshend wanted to capitalize on the album as a continuous art form – even more so than Sell Out.
 He also wanted to reach new audiences who had not been particularly interested in the Who’s blasts of "Maximum R&B," and felt people would be interested in a longer musical piece.

 Townshend endeavored to address themes of spirituality in pop music.
 As someone who had recently become a follower of the teachings of Indian spiritual leader Meher Baba, Townshend was looking for an outlet to explore what he was learning.
 He felt that rock fans would be out to find the same answers he was seeking.
 Tommy would be dedicated to Baba, who died months before the album’s release.